Should You Apply for a Job When You Don't Have all the Qualifications?

 Candidates can never know who the competition is for a particular position.
 Employers share the ideal qualifications in job postings, but don’t always receive applications from people who meet all the requirements.

-You may be as qualified as everyone else who applied, which will give you a chance of getting selected for an interview.
+You may be as qualified as everyone else who applied, which will give you a chance to get selected for an interview.

 How Much Do Want the Job?